 BY TYPE

-Light: Light bio-naphtha, comprising 65% of type share, integrates smoothly into hydrocracking units to provide fuel-range precursors used in renewable diesel and sustainable aviation fuel.
+- Light: Light bio-naphtha, comprising 65% of type share, integrates smoothly into hydrocracking units to provide fuel-range precursors used in renewable diesel and sustainable aviation fuel.
 U.S. infrastructure with 19 production facilities and 62 blending refineries is built around this fraction.
 Europe, with 45% regional share, channels it into clean transport fuel mandates.
 Volume reflects millions of tonnes annually processed.
 Feedstock sources include vegetable oils and waste fats.
-Expansion of light bio-naphtha capacity aligns with refinery capex and blending infrastructure readiness, underscoring its dominance in the Bio Naphtha Market Growth narrative.

 BY APPLICATION

-Biofuel: Biofuel production consumes 70% of bio-naphtha supply.
+- Biofuel: Biofuel production consumes 70% of bio-naphtha supply.
 Light bio-naphtha is converted into diesel and aviation fuels, with renewable fuel mandates driving adoption.
 Millions of tonnes per year are blended in Europe and North America, where regulatory frameworks require minimum renewable content.
 U.S. blending infrastructure includes 62 refineries, while Europe (45% share) mandates higher biofuel content.
 Volumes processed often count in millions of litres weekly.
-This makes biofuels the largest application, central to Bio Naphtha Market Forecast, and a core draw for refineries, fuel distributors, and regulatory-aligned investors.

 Regional Outlook for the Bio Naphtha Market